-The first three states represent developmental events that mirror critical developmental decisions in the embryo (the decision to become embryonic or extraembryonic, the decision to become mesendoderm or ectoderm, and the decision to become surface ectoderm or neuroectoderm, respectively).

-Several groups have reported genome-wide maps of chromatin and DNA methylation in pluripotent and differentiated cell types.
+The first 3 states (TBL, ME, NPC) represent developmental events that mirror critical developmental decisions in the embryo: the decision to become embryonic or extraembryonic, the decision to become mesendoderm or ectoderm, and the decision to become surface ectoderm or neuroectoderm, respectively.
+MSCs are fibroblastoid cells that are capable of multilineage differentiation to bone, cartilage, adipose, muscle, and connective tissues Several groups have reported genome-wide maps of chromatin and DNA methylation in pluripotent and differentiated cell types.
 From these efforts, a global picture of the architecture and regulatory dynamics is beginning to emerge.
 Active promoters contain modifications such as H3K4me3 and H3K27ac.

-Active enhancers are enriched for H3K4me1 and H3K27ac.
+Lysine Acetyl-lysine Active enhancers are enriched for H3K4me1 and H3K27ac.
 Repressed loci exhibit enrichment for H3K27me3, H3K9me2/3, DNAme, or a combination of the latter two modifications.

 The enrichment of repressive histone modifications, such as H3K27me3, which is initiated at CpG islands (CGI), is considered a facultative state of repression.
 DNAme is generally considered a more stable form of epigenetic silencing.